iamyounix/msimagb460_tomahawk/README.md

 ### UEFI

+UEFI (Unified Extensible Firmware Interface) is a specification that defines a software interface between an operating system and platform firmware.
+This section allows loading additional UEFI modules as well as applying tweaks to the onboard firmware.
+To inspect firmware contents, apply modifications and perform upgrades UEFITool and supplementary utilities can be used.

 #### APFS

 ![APFS](https://user-images.githubusercontent.com/72515939/206200992-ce905c71-a22b-413d-927b-80643805ed32.png)

+* **MinDate** (Minimal allowed APFS driver date)
+	- **0** = require the default supported release date of APFS in OpenCore.
+	- **-1** =  permit any release date to load (strongly discouraged).
+	- **Other** = custom minimal APFS release date.
+APFS release dates can be found in OpenCore boot log and [OcApfsLib](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h).

+* **MinVersion** (Minimal allowed APFS driver version)
+	- **0** = require the default supported version of APFS in OpenCore.
+	- **- 1** = permit any version to load (strongly discouraged).
+	- **Other** = custom minimal APFS version.
+APFS versions can be found in OpenCore boot log and [OcApfsLib](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h).

 #### AppleInput

+This option determines whether the **OEM Apple Event Protocol** is used (where available).
+In mosts case, these settings is untouched.
+No need to change anything unless needed.

 ![AppleInput](https://user-images.githubusercontent.com/72515939/206201217-389e944d-fbbf-460a-86fd-ca3bf45f54e6.png)

 #### Audio

+This typically contains the first audio codec address on the builtin analog audio controller (HDEF).
+For us we'll be ignoring (leave as default).

 ![Audio](https://user-images.githubusercontent.com/72515939/206201393-2c3c93b5-af9b-42c3-b520-4016814129d9.png)

 #### Drivers

+Depending on the firmware, a different set of drivers may be required.
+Refer [here](https://dortania.github.io/docs/release/Configuration.html#drivers) for more info.

 ![Drivers](https://user-images.githubusercontent.com/72515939/206201551-a5e24006-feea-4ae9-8798-c28d1794e897.png)

 #### Input

+Related to boot.efi keyboard passthrough used for FileVault and Hotkey support, leave everything here as default as we have no use for these quirks.
+Leave as default.

 ![Input](https://user-images.githubusercontent.com/72515939/206202189-a01fce37-b190-4ada-ad35-799bd57c7a9f.png)

 #### Output

+Relating to OpenCore's visual output, leave everything here as default as we have no use for these quirks.
+Leave as default.

 ![Output](https://user-images.githubusercontent.com/72515939/206202215-c6736f00-62b8-49b8-8202-6db0f952aba7.png)

 #### ProtocolOverrides

+Mainly relevant for Virtual machines, legacy macs and FileVault users.
+Leave as default.

 ![ProtocolOverrides](https://user-images.githubusercontent.com/72515939/206202267-6d6d433a-fede-4eef-b6cc-df366300cec5.png)

 #### Quirks

+Relating to quirks with the UEFI environment.

 ![Quirks](https://user-images.githubusercontent.com/72515939/206202288-0fe9a22d-ada5-4fa1-8cbb-7bb446895ba1.png)